 Claude Code integrates over a dozen slash commands that let you configure, diagnose, and drive your sessions without leaving the terminal.
 This reference guide groups each command by category - from /init for initialization to /compact for context management - with complete syntax, options, and copy-paste-ready examples.

 The slash commands /help, /init, /clear, and the complete list of commands form the foundation of any effective Claude Code usage.
-Claude Code (version 1.0.33) offers 13 native slash commands covering the entire work cycle: project initialization, context management, configuration, authentication, and debugging. these commands reduce time spent on repetitive configuration tasks by 40%.
+Claude Code offers dozens of native slash commands covering the entire work cycle: project initialization, context management, configuration, authentication, and debugging.
+These commands significantly accelerate repetitive configuration tasks.

 What are the /help, /init, /clear slash commands in the complete Claude Code command list?